sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/01_preprocessing.md

 As we did before, we write separate functions for the optical and SAR indices, and only call the SAR function for the time period for which SAR is available.

-*Resource:* For some background on spectral indices, you can go to the [Spectral Indices section of the Resources page](https://sig-gis.github.io/Liberia_NSC_ForestMonitoringTraining/11_resources/03_indices.html) in this website.
+*Resource:* For some background on spectral indices, you can go to the <a href="https://sig-gis.github.io/Liberia_NSC_ForestMonitoringTraining/11_resources/03_indices.html" target="_blank" rel="noopener noreferrer">Spectral Indices section of the Resources page</a> on this website.

 ```javascript
 // Calculate indices